Finding polarised communities and tracking information diffusion on Twitter: The Irish Abortion Referendum: Case study: the Irish Abortion Referendum of 2018

-Next, we find who, among the user's mentions, is the most likely to have been retweeted from, for each retweet in each Retweet-ID (Figure~\ref{fig:finding_parents}).
+Next, we find who, among the user's mentions (here, we again use the whole original dataset so that we avoid biases), is the most likely to have been retweeted from, for each retweet in each Retweet-ID (Figure~\ref{fig:finding_parents}).
 We assign a parent (A) to a mentioned user's (B) retweet if they are the user who most recently could have introduced the content into B's timeline (i.e., A tweeted the same content before B and B mentions A at some point in our network).
 If no such mention exists, we treat B as a root of an independent cascade, i.e., they posted that content independently, starting a new tree (e.g., users E and H in Figure~\ref{fig:finding_parents}).
-From the original $15,340$ Retweet-IDs containing at least 2 tweets each (the original tweet and at least one retweet), we retrieved $24,983$ cascades when applying the method of parent-children attribution.
+From the original $15\,340$ Retweet-IDs containing at least two tweets each (the original tweet and at least one retweet), we retrieved $24\,983$ cascades when applying the method of parent-children attribution.
 Examples of trees retrieved from this process are shown in Figure~\ref{fig:trees}, where blue nodes are users in the Yes community and red nodes are users in the No community.